ArmstrongMax/Emphasoft-test-task/README.md

 A simple application with authorization, displaying a list of users, adding a new user and editing existing ones.
 The test task of the company emhpasoft.
-The main technology stack: reactб reduxб redux-thunk and API from the employer.
+The main technology stack: react, redux, redux-thunk and API from the employer.

 <h2>Test task for  IT company Emphasoft</h2>
 <p>Task definition:</p>